 Sources before and after 1855

 The recording of births, deaths and marriages — known as statutory registration — began in Scotland in 1855.
 Before 1855 the records for members of the Church of Scotland were known as the 'old parish registers'.

 You can consult indexes to these registers in the National Library of Scotland.
 The parish registers themselves, and also pre-1855 records relating to members of other churches, are held at the National Records of Scotland.
 Individual church headquarters may be of some help too.

 The old parish (church) registers only cover members of the Church of Scotland.
 They were lists made by the ministers of a church congregation and the details of baptisms, marriages, deaths and burials that took place within it.
 Broadly defined, a parish was the moral, educational and religious centre of Scottish daily life, and was usually focused around the church.

 We hold a microfiche index to the old parish registers for Scotland.
 These registers, which are held by the National Records of Scotland, were produced up until 1854 and provide details of:

 - Dates of births, baptisms and marriages

 The indexes we hold at the National Library cover births, baptisms and marriages only.

-The General Register Office for Scotland website provides a list of parishes and registration districts that are available.
+The National Records of Scotland website provides a list of parishes and registration districts that are available.
 The old parish registers are not complete for all dates for the whole of Scotland.
 Different parishes tended to collect different levels of detail in their records.

 Local public libraries in Scotland may also have microfilm copies of the old parish registers covering the area you are interested in.